-Appendix E - Key Staff - St Edward's Catholic Junior School and Nursery
+$\label{eq:continuous} \mbox{Appendix E - Key Staff - $\textbf{St Edward's Catholic Junior School and Nursery}$}$

 Headteacher Suzette Harris

 DSL & role Suzette Harris

-(L3 trained)
+(L3 trained) Suzzitte Huimis

 Deputy DSL(s) & Joanna Heritage (Deputy Headteacher)

-role
+role The state of the s

 (L3 trained)

 Additional Clare Halewood (Learning Support Mentor)

-Safeguarding
+Safeguarding , , , , , , , , , , , , , , , , , , , ,

 professionals

 Chair of Local Elaine Sidhu (chairofgovernors@stedwards.bucks.sch.uk)

 Academy

 Committee

 Safeguarding Elaine Sidhu

 Governor

 Chair of Board of Elizabeth Duffy (eduffy@stcat.co.uk)

 Directors

 Safeguarding Elizabeth Duffy

 Director

 Prevent SPOC Suzette Harris

 Encompass / Suzette Harris

 Relay SPOC

 Designated Suzette Harris

 Teacher for

 Looked After

 Children

 Staff who have Suzette Harris

 undertaken Safer

 Recruitment

-training

-Useful Education Safeguarding Advisory Service - 01296 382912
+training Useful Education Cafe according Advisory Comics 0120C 202012

-Information and ESAS offers support to education providers to assist them to deliver
+Information and Education Safeguarding Advisory Service - 01296 382912 ESAS offers support to education providers to assist them to deliver

 Links (Use these effectively on all aspects of their safeguarding responsibilities.

-and the above staff
+and the above staff checavery on an aspects of their sureguarding responsibilities.

 information to First Response Team (including Early Help, Channel)

 personalise this 01296 383962 (Out of hours 0800 999 7677)

-policy to your The First Response Team process all new referrals to social care,
+· The First Response Team process all new referrals to social care,

-school) including children with disabilities.
+policy to your including children with disabilities.
 Referrals are assessed by the

-team to check the seriousness and urgency of the concerns and whether Section 17 and/or Section 47 of the Children Act 1989
+school) team to check the seriousness and urgency of the concerns and

+whether Section 17 and/or Section 47 of the Children Act 1989
-·

 apply.
 The First Response Team will ensure that the referral reaches

 the appropriate team for assistance in a quick and efficient manner.

 Local Authority Designated Officer (LADO) 01296 382070

-Local Authority Designated Officer (LADO) 01230 302010